The Workhorse brand 500 cp lantern

 This match lighting model also appears in a copper finish

-and was badged and sold by the Knight Light Company
+and was badged and sold by the Knight Light Company, also of Chicago.

 This Gloria double-mantled, unlabeled lantern

 has designated this one as Model "J"

 A unique feature is the the pair of spring clips